PPLAN - Preserving Powick Landscape and Nature

 1744635210_malverns2.jpg

-PPLAN has been created by residents to help preserve the landscape and nature of Powick for the benefits of residents, visitors and local wildlife.
-We are fighting the proposed development of an industrial scale solar complex within the setting of the Malvern Hills adjacent to the villages of Powick, Bastonford and Leigh Sinton.
+PPLAN was created by local residents to help Preserve Powick Landscape and Nature for the benefits of current and future residents, visitors and local wildlife.
+We successfully fought the proposed development of an industrial scale solar complex within the setting of the Malvern Hills adjacent to the villages of Powick, Bastonford and Leigh Sinton.

-Your donations will help fund initiatives to combat this development, including:
+Your donations helped fund initiatives to combat this development, including:

-• banners on the busy and main A449 Worcester to Malvern road which will be subject to 7 months of roadworks during construction
+• Banners on the busy and main A449 Worcester to Malvern road which would have been subject to 14 months of roadworks during construction

-• professional landscape, ecology and heritage consultants to challenge the biased documents submitted by the applicant in its planning application
+• Professional consultants to challenge the biased documents submitted by the applicant in its planning application - specifically in relation to Highway Safety and Congestion.

 The German developer (see below) is a multi-billion euro company with deep pockets.
-We need professional support to combat what is one of the biggest, if not the biggest, planning application to go before Malvern Hills District Council (MHDC) and which could compromise the local countryside for generations to come.
-We are concerned that despite MHDC officers' best efforts, they do not have the capacity to properly assess this application and may bow to pressure from current national agendas.
+We needed professional support to combat what was one of the biggest, if not the biggest, planning application to go before Malvern Hills District Council (MHDC) and which could compromise the local countryside for generations to come.
+We were concerned that despite MHDC officers' best efforts, they do not have the capacity to properly assess this application and may bow to pressure from current national agendas.

-The proposed development is for solar panels and battery energy storage systems covering an area in excess of 270 acres, almost 200 football pitches.
-Full details can be found on the Malvern Hills District Council planning portal.
+The proposed development was for solar panels and battery energy storage systems covering an area in excess of 270 acres, almost 200 football pitches.
+Full details can still be found on the Malvern Hills District Council planning portal.

 1744635370_1744635367869.png